Bitskwela/bitdev-dml-exercises/contracts/ch_07_html_css_js_python/le_32_inline_css_js/quiz.md

 c) Causes an error
 d) Sets font weight to 20

+**Answer: a**

+This sets the element's font size to 20 pixels using inline CSS via JavaScript.

 ---

 **5. How do you check if an element has a specific class?**